corrupt952/tmuxist/README.md

 [![Test](https://github.com/corrupt952/tmuxist/actions/workflows/test.yaml/badge.svg)](https://github.com/corrupt952/tmuxist/actions/workflows/test.yaml)

 `tmuxist` is a tool to manage tmux sessions with configuration file.
-You can define tmux session in `tmuxist.toml` and start or attach tmux session with `tmuxist` command.
+You can define tmux session in `.tmuxist.yaml` (or `.tmuxist.yml`, `tmuxist.toml`) and start or attach tmux session with `tmuxist` command.

 ## Installation